 The truth is, all kids will have struggles.
-And as adults they will continue to face their share of struggles.
+And as adults, they will continue to face their share of struggles.
 When you learn to focus on growth, as Carlie’s parents did, you build your child’s identity as an overcomer.
-The struggle isn’t the enemy, it’s an opportunity.
+The struggle isn’t a disaster, it’s an opportunity.

-When you are able to focus on the end of an outburst, you bring attention to the fact that your child can learn to control their emotions.
+When you are able to focus on the end of an outburst, you bring attention to the fact that your child can learn to work through their emotions.

 How did Ted and Krista’s change in perspective affect Carlie?

 Fast forward.
-In their final coaching session, Ted arrived with a big grin.
-He described his conversation with Carlie.
+In their final coaching session, Ted arrived with a big grin and described a conversation he had with Carlie.
 He had told her one night at bedtime, “Remember that tough day on the skill hill?
 You know what I realized, Carlie?
 You were really brave after you fell – you were scared, but you overcame it.
 You calmed down and figured out how to get down that steep, icy hill all by yourself!”
 She smiled as he shared his new, positive perspective on their skiing challenge.

 He then told me about the impact that his shift from frustration to encouragement had on his daughter: